Mental health carers support service

 - Carers drop-in surgery.
 Individual appointments available every Monday between 1.30pm - 4.30pm on Zoom.
 Meet and talk with a Carers Support Advisor about caring for someone with mental health problems.

 In this private session, you can talk in confidence, and receive free and impartial information, advice and support about managing in your caring role.
 To book, please text “DROPIN” to 07718403574 and a member of our team will get back to you with an appointment within 48 hours.

-- Coping with Caring During COVID-19.
+- Coping with Caring During.
 This is a free, 6-week, practical course.
 It's based on the Cognitive Behavioural Therapy (CBT) model and aims to help participants understand the impact that caring can have on mental health and develop ways to manage their own mental wellbeing.
 Download the course dates for 2021/22 (page 2 for Carers) or visit our what’s on page.